bkilpatrick-fullerton/CPSC535-Group6-Project1/README.md

 - Version 1 Due Date: Saturday Feb 3rd
 - Module Name(s): (Neema/Asad: what module name should Mrunal be importing in her main gui code? )
 - Librarys needed: (Neema/Asad: what non-standard librarys will people need to instal to run this code. ex: matplotlib)
-- Funtion/Class Definitions: (Neema/Asad: what functions/classes should Mrunal be calling in her main gui code and what do they do?:
+- Funtion/Class Definitions: (Neema/Asad: what functions/classes should Mrunal be calling in her main gui code and what do they do?
-        * name of each funciton/class (ex: bubble_sort(arr)
+   - name of each funciton/class (ex: bubble_sort(arr)
-        * description (ex: sorts a List of unsorted integers using the Bubble Sort algo.
-Returns a new sorted List
+   - description (ex: sorts a List of unsorted integers using the Bubble Sort algo.
+Returns a new sorted Lis
-        * input (ex: param1 "arr" = a List of unsorted integers
+   - input (ex: param1 "arr" = a List of unsorted integer
-        * output (ex: a List of sorted integers)
+   - output (ex: a List of sorted integers)

 ### Visualizaion - Akshay
 - Version 1 Due Date: Saturday Feb 3rd